ZSys-bluecombOS/docs/MediaTrix/index.md

 *Full documentation: [Projects](Projects)*

 If you open the GUI version, this will be the first thing you see.
 Basically, a project is a bundle of files.
-It's useful because it makes it easier to work with other files, I think.
-Or will keep them synced better.
+There's more than that, but this is the basic description.

 ## The language